ibm-cloud-architecture/iks_vpc_lab/05-key_protect/README.md

-# Security Services - Key Protect
+# Security Services

-This folder contains the terraform code to implement the *Security Services* layer of the solution architecture and is executed in an [IBM Cloud Schematics](https://cloud.ibm.com/schematics/overview) workspace.
+This folder contains the terraform code to implement the *Security Services - Key Protect* layer of the solution architecture and is executed in an [IBM Cloud Schematics](https://cloud.ibm.com/schematics/overview) workspace.

 IBM Cloud security services used in this lab include Key Protect used to manage encryption keys for data at rest.
 Certificate manager manages the SSL certificates for data in motion.
 Container registry includes a set of security services for your container images.